Avonmouth

-The council ward of Avonmouth and Lawrence Weston is as drawn a simplified name as it includes Shirehampton and the western end of Lawrence Weston.
+Avonmouth is part of the Bristol City Council electoral ward of Avonmouth and Lawrence Weston, which also includes Shirehampton and the western end of Lawrence Weston.

 Geography

-Avonmouth is approximately rectangular, its length favouring the Severn shore and sits on the same bank as the city centre from which it lies west-north-west — at the mouth of the River Avon and on the eastern shore of the dredged, at this point highly saline Severn Estuary.
-Both rivers in shallow valleys by this stage have been defensively embanked primarily to allow the construction of the large port Avonmouth Docks which occupies most of the western part.
+Avonmouth is approximately rectangular, its length favouring the Severn shore, and sits on the north bank of the Avon, west-north-west of Bristol city centre.
+Both estuaries have been defensively embanked, primarily to allow the construction of the large Avonmouth Docks, which occupy most of the western part.
 The related Royal Portbury Dock is across the Avon (in Easton-in-Gordano).
 Avonmouth is home to chemical manufacturing plants, and north of the Avonmouth Docks is the gas-fired Seabank Power Station.
 Its light industrial and warehouse companies include Nisbets.

-Its long-established residential area in Avonmouth is between the industrialised zone and the M5 motorway, uniquely for Bristol west of the M5 motorway.
-Avonmouth Bridge of the M5 motorway forms the connection with Somerset, specifically with Easton-in-Gordano.
-The Wales-connecting M49 motorway runs between the M5 near Avonmouth and the M4 motorway at the Second Severn Crossing.
+Avonmouth is the only part of Bristol west of the M5 motorway.
+The long-established residential area is between the industrialised zone and the motorway.
+The Avonmouth Bridge takes the motorway over the Avon to Somerset.
+The M49 motorway runs from the M5 at Avonmouth north to the M4 motorway at the Second Severn Crossing to Wales.
 The old Severn Bridge and the M48 motorway are linked to Avonmouth by the A403.
-The Welsh cities of Newport and Cardiff are both clearly visible from Avonmouth's coastline.
+The Welsh cities of Newport and Cardiff are visible from Avonmouth's coastline.

 The Portway, part of the A4, connects Avonmouth with the centre of Bristol.
-Avonmouth is also served by a usually hourly train service to central Bristol from Avonmouth railway station on the Severn Beach Line.
+Avonmouth is also served by a usually hourly train service on the Severn Beach Line to central Bristol from Avonmouth railway station, Portway Park & Ride (in the southeast of the neighbourhood) and St Andrews Road (in the western industrial zone).

-A new deep-sea container terminal is planned for Avonmouth.
+A new deep-sea container terminal has been proposed for Avonmouth.

 History

 The mouth of the Avon was recorded as Afenemuþan in the Anglo-Saxon Chronicle under the years 915 or 918 and 1052, but it is clear from the context that the name does not refer to a settlement.
 The area was historically part of the chapelry of Shirehampton, a detached part of the ancient parish of Westbury-on-Trym in Gloucestershire.
 Bewys Cross, a stone monument possibly dating from the 15th century, was located on the bank of the Severn close to the old mouth of the Avon.
 Early 19th-century maps show the area as farmland.
-At that time the deep water channel of the Avon ran through the present-day site of Avonmouth Docks and separated the mainland from a small island named Dumball Island.
+At that time the deep-water channel of the Avon ran through the present-day site of Avonmouth Docks, and separated the mainland from a small island named Dumball Island.